Foundasion/appointment-confirmation-bot/README.md

 ## Running the Application

-1. Start ngrok to expose your local server:
+1. Install and start ngrok to expose your local server:
    ```bash
    ngrok http 5050
    ```

+   > **Note:** If you don't have ngrok installed, please refer to the [ngrok setup guide](NGROK_SETUP.md) for detailed installation and configuration instructions.

 2. Copy the ngrok URL (without the protocol) and update the `DOMAIN` variable in your `.env` file.